jeevanshah07/Python-Password-Manager/README.md

 <!-- ROADMAP -->
 ## Roadmap

-See the [open issues](https://github.com/marvelman3284/Python-Password-Manager/issues) for a list of proposed features (and known issues).
+See the [open issues](https://github.com/marvelman3284/Python-Password-Manager/issues) for a list of known issues.
+There is also [The TODO File](https://github.com/marvelman3284/Python-Password-Manager/TODO) which contains a list of features that need to be worked on or are in development.
+(TODO file is using the [TODO+](https://marketplace.visualstudio.com/items?itemName=fabiospampinato.vscode-todo-plus) vscode extension.)

 <!-- CONTRIBUTING -->